What is Social Emotional Learning (SEL)?

 At the end of the year, students have access to see what they have learned and can use it to build upon their skills in the next year.
 Having this evidence or artifacts of their work is something that they can share with others later on in their high school career or refer back to and push their thinking about different topics perhaps that were covered in their classes and learning experiences.

 Who will weekly reflections be shared with?
-Should parents have access?
+Should families have access?

 When it comes to learning, it is important that students share what they are learning, express thoughts and ideas with others.
 Building confidence in expressing ourselves is important.
 Being able to self-assess is important but also being able to help others assess their own work is equally as important.
 There's so much power in feedback whether it comes from a teacher or a peer in the classroom.
-Depending on the comfort of students, sharing weekly reflections with classmates can be quite valuable as we all learn from one another.
+Sharing weekly reflections with classmates can be quite valuable as we all learn from one another.
+Learning of additional perspectives and feedback can help foster a sense of community and collaboration within the classroom - however, it is important to ensure that students feel comfortable sharing their reflections, and understand that any feedback received is meant to be constructive and supportive.

 In our work as educators, it is important that we help students to build their skills over time and focus more on the learning process rather than the end product.
 The idea behind weekly reflections or using digital portfolios is providing a space for students to build a narrative of their work and learning experience.
 Students are better able to track the work that they've done, to find it when they need it and share their work with their family, classmates, and the school community.